We are

 All staff in the Sensory Support Service update their skills regularly.
 There is a varied programme of Continued Professional Development (CPD) in place

-We work with
+Who we work with

-- settings, schools (mainstream and specialist) and post 16 providers
+• Settings, schools (mainstream and specialist) and post-16 providers.

-We support by
+We support by:

-- undertaking audiological and educational assessments.
+• Undertaking audiological and educational assessments.
 These are combined with observations and liaison with families and staff.
-An individual’s educational needs can then be identified
+An individual’s educational needs can then be identified.

-- providing advice about specialist adaptations to learning materials and the environment.
-This is in line with the Equality Act
+• Providing advice about specialist adaptations to learning materials and the environment.
+This is in line with the Equality Act.

-- providing advice and training about specialist equipment
+• Providing advice and training about specialist equipment.

-- training staff who work with settings.
+• Training staff who work with settings.
 All training is advertised through School Messenger.
-Bookings should be booked through Cornwall Learning Online
+Bookings should be booked through Cornwall Learning Online.

-- providing statutory advice for EHCP Needs Assessments and EHCP reviews
+• Providing statutory advice for EHCP Needs Assessments and EHCP reviews.

-- providing a level of specialist teaching or monitoring.
+• Providing a level of specialist teaching or monitoring.
 Levels of support are determined using National Sensory Impairment Partnership (NATSIP) criteria.
-They are regularly reviewed
+They are regularly reviewed.

-- supporting transition between phases and stages of education
+• Supporting transition between phases and stages of education.

-- providing specialist speech and language therapy support and advice to some learners.
+• Providing specialist speech and language therapy support and advice to some learners.
 These will have Severe or Profound hearing loss or cochlear implants.
-Following discussion, a referral can be made by the Advisory Teacher of the Deaf
+Following discussion, a referral can be made by the Advisory Teacher of the Deaf.

-- arranging optional enhancement / enrichment activities.
+• Arranging optional enhancement/enrichment activities.
 These enable children, young people with a hearing loss and their families to meet others.
-They can share experiences and support their emotional well being
+They can share experiences and support their emotional wellbeing.

-- providing Pre-school ‘Stay and Play’ sessions for families of children 0-5 years
+• Providing Pre-school ‘Stay and Play’ Sessions for families of children 0-5 years.

-- contacting families within 48 hours to offer support where there is a diagnosis of permanent hearing loss.
-This is following the new born screening programme performed by the audiology service
+• Contacting families within 48 hours to offer support where there is a diagnosis of permanent hearing loss.
+This is following the new born screening programme performed by the audiology service.

-- working with a wide range of professionals
+• Working with a wide range of professionals.

 The Specialist Speech and Language Therapist provides support to children with:

-- a severe or profound hearing loss and/or
+• A severe or profound hearing loss

 A referral is made through the child/young person’s Advisory Teacher of the Deaf.